Handmade ceramics will last longer if hand washed with warm soapy water and a gentle brush or sponge soon after being used.

 On another note, highly acidic foods may, over time, cause a slight change in the sheen of the glaze.
 Highly pigmented food or beverages may also impart pigment in crackle glazes temporarily or permanently.
 This is part of the patina that results from using natural materials and should be embraced, as humans have done for thousands of years, honoring the story of our relationship and sentiment towards objects.

-The most common cause of damage to a ceramic object is impact due to improper handling, falling onto a hard surface like inside a sink, or cracking from thermal shock, for example heating in microwave ovens.
+The most common cause of damage to a ceramic object is impact due to improper handling, falling onto a hard surface, (inside a sink), or cracking from thermal shock, (heating in microwave ovens).

-A slightly greater level of care is recommended for longevity.
+A slightly greater level of care and sensibility is advisable for prolonging longevity.

 View my Brass Handle Guide

 Vases and objects are generally watertight and will not leave any water marks on furniture, unless stated otherwise in the product description.
-I test every bottle, vase, or jar that comes out of the kiln just to be sure.
+If you have doubts, fill the container, dry the exterior, and leave over a dry paper towel overnight to check.